kalekundert/bind_dna/notebook/appendix/appendix.rst

 - 0.15 μg myokinase (Sigma, St. Louis, MO)
 - 0.054 μg nucleoside-diphosphate kinase
 - 0.1 units pyrophosphatase (Sigma)
-- 0.5 μg T7 RNA polymerase
+- 0.5 μg T7 RNA polymerase (NEB: 99 kDa; KBK: 100 nM)

 PURExpress FAQs
 ===============
+7. "The concentration of ribosomes in a standard reaction is approximately 2 µM ±20%."
+(I calculated 2.4 µM in :expt:`30`.)

 11. "For the control template DHFR, we estimate the ribosome recycled 5 times successfully."